yokoyama-flogics/ibp_monitor_2/README.md

 - Facebook page: https://www.facebook.com/beaconmonitor2/

+- Project background (in Japanese): http://flogics.com/wp/ja/2017/11/beaconmonitor2-available/

 ## Some notices

 My main receiver for Beacon Monitor is SoftRock and PCM2902 USB CODEC adapter, so I'm focusing on it.
-I'm also considering RTL-SDR dongle and SpyVerter, and also recently announced AirSpy HF+
+I'm also considering RTL-SDR dongle and SpyVerter, and also recently announced AirSpy HF+.

 # Missing functionality